 PROGRAM OVERVIEW The acting program offers students the techniques and skills necessary to work as professional actors in the field.
 The curriculum exposes students to multiple performance methods and styles encouraging students to discover, or even create, the system that works best for them.
 In addition, students are required to take courses in all aspects of theatre production giving them an appreciation and deeper understanding of the collaborative nature of the art.

 The acting program offers a tremendous number of performance opportunities for students to apply skills and techniques they have learned in the classroom to work on the stage.
 Between larger main stage theatre production and smaller Student Theatre Productions, the Department produces approximately 20 different shows each academic year.

-FACULTY The Department of Theatre Arts is comprised of seven full-time faculty members, six have earned the highest degrees in their fields.
+FACULTY The Department of Theatre Arts comprises seven full-time faculty members, six of whom have earned the highest degrees in their fields.
 All full-time faculty are engaged in teaching classes from the introductory to advanced levels.
 The inclusive nature of the curriculum means that students will take classes from every member of the Department of Theatre Arts as they pursue their degree.

 ACADEMIC PREPARATION There are no prerequisite high school courses or requirements needed for enrollment in the theatre program, but students should have a well-rounded academic high school curriculum.
 Previous involvement in high school and/or community theatre is strongly recommended.

 AUDITION REQUIREMENTS Students interested in pursuing B.F.A.. degrees in Musical Theatre, Acting, Directing, and Theatre Education at Drake University must prepare an audition for entrance into the program.
 Prospective B.F.A.
 Design/ Technical students must prepare a portfolio for entrance into the program.
 Visit the theatre department webpage to view audition and/or portofolio requirements.